allieshi93388-cloud/Recipes-Calories/README.md

 p-value = 0.0

 Conclusion: Since the p-value is less than the signifiance level, we reject the null that our model is fair.
+The model performs differently when dealing with different sugar levels.